Shoukat488/chat-app-reactjs-socket.io/chat-app/README.md

-## app run command
+## app running commands
-to run app you need to run two command at the same time to initialize server and react app
+to run app you need to run two commands at the same time to initialize server and react app
 ### npm run server
 ### npm run react